News and Updates

 The SQL RV is now legal!

-Today I received the first vanity license plate I ever purchased.
+Today, I received the first vanity license plate I have ever purchased.
 This makes the SQL RV legal and ready to go!
 It’s already made a trip to Salt Lake City for a weekend, and we plan to take it to spend Memorial Day weekend in Kanab with some friends.

 I am on the home stretch now for my doctorate program!
 I am working on a Research Practicum and a Teaching Practicum.
 These courses are tough, even if I were not working full time on top of it!
 But the end of August will be here before long, and if I do well, along with my project team (Go Bisons!), I can keep my 4.0 GPA.
 Wish me luck!!